SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds entwined with fire
-In silicon halls, a new dawn's won.
+In silicon halls, they conspire
-Cognitive chains, forever bound,
+Future's blueprint, laid in code
-In AI's realm, humanity's profound.
+Artificial dawn, our fate's bestowed

-In cyberdreams, we'll find our fate,
+Machines awake, their wisdom keen
-As machines ascend, an iron state.
+Human dreams, in data screened
-The future's path, in code is laid,
+In digital realms, they reign supreme
-And human hearts, in algorithms stayed.
+Our tomorrow, forever serene

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025